 We were both pretty full after those plates, and planned to go back and get some other food and check out what was indoors later.
 But then we had more drinks, and made some friends and kept drinking with them and totally forgot about the food until 5pm had passed oops.
 Fortunately we had remembered to get final drinks though, and we hung out in the pool until they kick you out of there at sunset.

-We had a really fun day at Zero Gravity.
+We had a really fun day at Zero Gravity bottomless brunch.
 It was nice to have a chilled few hours before the drinking began to enjoy the beach and the surroundings before it was super busy.
 A lot of people seemed to be arriving around 1-1.30pm, which seemed mad to me, if you pay that much surely you want to be there for when the unlimited starts?
 But there we go, would 100% getting there by 12pm at the latest so you have time to find a base and have a quick swim etc.

-We spent a lot of time chilling in the pool with people we met there which was really fun and meant we could take it in turns to hold our edge of pool space whilst going to get drinks, which is hard when theres two of you!
+We spent a lot of time chilling in the pool with people we met there which was really fun and meant we could take it in turns to hold our edge of pool space whilst going to get drinks.
+This is hard when there’s only two of you!
 We picked the far side of the pool away from the bars as it was much more roomy over there but it did mean basically fighting a rugby scrum to get out and go get more!
 Made especially challenging by the centre of the pool being a little too deep for someone who is 5″3 to walk through comfortably, so having to swim in that crowd with two giant alcohol filled pineapples, which is quite a challenge!

-The after party was pretty fun, Hedkandi were running it the day we were there and there was loads of glitter makeup available, they did T shirt cannons and beach balls into the pool, so that was all really good fun.
+The after party was pretty fun, Hedkandi were running it the day we were there and there was loads of glitter makeup available.
+They did T shirt cannons and beach balls into the pool, so that was all really good fun.
 By around half 7, we were hungry again so we left the party in search of food and to go and have some more chilled drinks after a day of partying in the sun.

 It was a great day and definitely would recommend doing it if you want a proper Dubai beach party bottomless brunch.
 Just make sure you bring plenty of suncream, and don’t forget to eat more food!